 d.
 Depending on whether you've chosen a vertical or horizontal split for the consultation screen you'll find the client details and treatment history for this client down the left side or at the bottom.
 Here you'll see a general overview of the Treatment Episode as well as all consultations, forms, activities, and documents already associated to the treatment.

-You'll also so here the details of the selected client as well as the ability to switch between viewing historical records for just the current treatment episode or all those associated to the client.
+You'll also see here the details of the selected client as well as the ability to switch between viewing historical records for just the current treatment episode or all those associated to the client.
 You can also refresh the history to update where any changes may have been made.

 Double click any of the entries in the list of historical records to open.

 You also have six notes headings buttons available which can be used to add headings to your notes with the click of a button.
 Configure these headings for your users via Tools > Options > General System Options > Clinical Notes > Notes Headings.
-You also have an additional save option here which works in the same way as the icon on the top menu and will save your notes without exiting.

 Section Two - Completing a Consultation